MONEI/Shopify-api-node/README.md

   string that specifies the API key of the app.
 This option must be used in conjunction with the `password` option and is mutually exclusive with the `accessToken` option.
-- `password` - Required for [private][generate-private-app-credentials] apps -
+- `password` - Required for [private][generate-private-app-credentials] apps - A
-  A string that specifies the private app password.
+  string that specifies the private app password.
 This option must be used in conjunction with the `apiKey` option and is mutually exclusive with the `accessToken` option.
 - `accessToken` - Required for public apps - A string representing the permanent [OAuth 2.0][oauth] access token.
 This option is mutually exclusive with the `apiKey` and `password` options.
 If you are looking for a premade solution to obtain an access token, take a look at the [shopify-token][] module.
-- `apiVersion` - Optional - A string to specify the [Shopify API version](https://help.shopify.com/en/api/versioning) to use for requests
+- `apiVersion` - Optional - A string to specify the [Shopify API version][api-versioning] to use for requests
 - `autoLimit` - Optional - This option allows you to regulate the request rate in order to avoid hitting the [rate limit][api-call-limit].
 Requests are limited using the token bucket algorithm.
 Accepted values are a boolean or a plain JavaScript object.
 When using an object, the `calls` property and the `interval` property specify the refill rate and the `bucketSize` property the bucket size.
 For example `{ calls: 2, interval: 1000, bucketSize: 35 }` specifies a limit of 2 requests per second with a burst of 35 requests.
 When set to `true` requests are limited as specified in the above example.
 Defaults to `false`.
 - `timeout` - Optional - The number of milliseconds before the request times out.
 If the request takes longer than `timeout`, it will be aborted.
 Defaults to `60000`, or 1 minute.